junxit/us-congress-bills-109/bill.md

   > - **(13)** The term “permit or license applicant” means, when used with respect to an action of a Federal agency that is subject to section 7(a) or (b), any person that has applied to such agency for a permit or license or for formal legal approval to perform an act.

 - **(c)** *Jeopardize the continued existence* Section 3 (16 U.S.C.
 1532) is further amended by inserting after paragraph (11) the following:
-  > - **(12)** *Jeopardize the continued existence* The term “jeopardize the continued existence” means, with respect to an agency action (as that term is defined in section 7(a)(2)), that the action reasonably would be expected to significantly impede, directly or indirectly, the conservation in the long-term of the species in the wild.
+  > - **(12)** The term “jeopardize the continued existence” means, with respect to an agency action (as that term is defined in section 7(a)(2)), that the action reasonably would be expected to significantly impede, directly or indirectly, the conservation in the long-term of the species in the wild.

 - **(d)** *Conforming amendment* Section 7(n) (16 U.S.C.
 1536(n)) is amended by striking “section 3(13)” and inserting “section 3(14)”.